sjentsch/lsjDocs/Ch12/Ch12_Regression_09.rst

 and *t*\ :sub:`crit` is the relevant critical value of the appropriate *t*-distribution.
 For instance, if it is a 95\% confidence interval that we want, then the critical value is the 97.5th quantile of a *t* distribution with *N* - *K* - 1 degrees of freedom.
-In other words, thit is basically the same approach to calculating confidence intervals that we have used throughout.
+In other words, this is basically the same approach to calculating confidence intervals that we have used throughout.

 In jamovi we had already specified the ``95\% Confidence interval`` as shown in